The University of Melbourne

 Smart Cities: Intelligent Transport Technology for Smart Cities

 Australian Integrated Multimodal EcoSystem (AIMES) is a world-first living laboratory based in the streets of Melbourne.
-AIMES is being established to test highly integrated transport technology and its ability to deliver safer, cleaner and more sustainable urban transport outcomes.
+Working closely with government and leading national and international industry sectors, AIMES tests highly integrated transport technology and its ability to deliver safer, cleaner and more sustainable urban transport outcomes.
 Central to AIMES is a network of smart sensors designed to connect all parts of the transport environment within a segment of Melbourne streets.
 The focus is on ‘multimodal’ transport — connected vehicles, connected public transport, connected pedestrians and cyclists, and smart public transport stations.
 Read more.

 Enviro Tech: Making any surface solar

 University of Melbourne researchers are creating new materials for solar cells.
-The researchers envisage that in the future flexible solar cells will cover roofs, windows, clothing, phones and cars to capture sunlight wherever it falls.
+Through close collaboration with industry partners, the researchers envisage that in the future flexible solar cells will cover roofs, windows, clothing, phones and cars to capture sunlight wherever it falls.
 Read more.